alexleach/secure-app-infrastructure/README.md

  - [`docker-compose`](https://docs.docker.com/compose/)
  - Your own domain name.
 You can use any domain name, so long as you can edit the DNS settings on your router, local DNS server, and/or local hosts file.
+ - For external access, permission to configure a public DNS zone
  - A good text editor!
  - A bit of time to set up and configure everything.